 A TV anchor and reporter who makes a living communicating, Bill became worried when he couldn’t find the words.
 He was 39 when the first warning signs appeared with trouble connecting thoughts.
 One morning, he opened his mouth but could not summon any speech.

 He was headed for a Pearl Jam concert in Toronto when he realized he’d better go instead to the ER.
 He went to the emergency room at University Hospitals Twinsburg Health Center and was transferred downtown to University Hospitals Cleveland Medical Center, where doctors discovered a glioblastoma wrapped around the speech center in his brain’s left temporal lobe.

 “I couldn’t connect my thoughts, and I couldn’t talk,” Castrovince recalls.

 Mapping for Success

-Castrovince opted to undergo surgery, and Dr. Sloan mapped his language area while removing the tumor.
-Just before closing, Dr. Sloan performed an intraoperative MRI of the brain using high-resolution imaging in the special OR at UH Seidman Cancer Center that he helped to design.
+Castrovince opted to undergo surgery, and the surgical team mapped his language area while removing the tumor.
+Just before closing, they performed an intraoperative MRI of the brain using high-resolution imaging in the special operating room at UH Seidman Cancer Center that he helped to design.
 The MRI showed that the tumor had been completely removed.

 After surgery, Castrovince’s motor function was good and his speech slowly improved.
 In the subsequent treatment phase of radiation and chemotherapy, his bone marrow could not tolerate extensive chemotherapy.
-However, he has no sign of cancer recurrence and no neurological deficits, according to Dr. Rogers, who sees him in the office every two to three months.
+However, he has no sign of cancer recurrence and no neurological deficits, according to his care team, who sees him in the office every two to three months.

 Grateful Beyond Words